 \section{Introduction}

-Functional time series analysis is a harmony between functional data and time series analyses.
-Similar to univariate and multivariate time series, there exists a temporal dependence structure in functional observations.
-For example, intraday volatility functions are serially dependent and often exhibit long-memory feature \citep{Lobato97}.
-Time series of airway pressure are used for monitoring patients undergoing mechanical ventilation, such series exhibits periodically strong dependence \citep{BNF+23}.
+Functional time series analysis balances functional data and time series analyses.
+Similar to univariate and multivariate time series, a temporal dependence structure exists in functional observations.
+For example, intraday volatility functions are serially dependent and often exhibit long-memory features \citep{Lobato97}.
+Time series of airway pressure are used to monitor patients undergoing mechanical ventilation, with series exhibiting periodically strong dependence \citep{BNF+23}.

-In functional time series analysis, the bulk of literature assuming stationarity over the short-range temporal dependence \citep[see, e.g.,][]{Bosq2000, FV06, BYZ10, Hoermann2010, Horvath2012, Horvath2014, Laurini2014, Klepsch2017a}.
-Only in recent years, there has been some development on long-memory functional time series models \citep[see, e.g.,][]{Li2020a, Li2021, Li2020, RP20}.
-The long-memory functional time series describes processes with greater persistence than short-range dependent ones, such that in the stationary case autocovariances decay very slowly and the spectral density is unbounded, especially at frequency zero.
-While \cite{Li2020a, Li2021} consider inference and estimation of long-memory parameter in stationary curve time series, \cite{Li2020} studies inferential results for nonstationary curve time series.
-Based on the mean squared error, \cite{Shang20} and \cite{Shang22} evaluate and compare various long-memory parameter estimators for stationary and nonstationary curve time series, respectively.
+In functional time series analysis, most studies assume stationarity over the short-range temporal dependence (see, e.g., \cite{BYZ10, Bosq2000, FV06, Hoermann2010, Horvath2012, Horvath2014, Klepsch2017a, Laurini2014}).
+Only in recent years has there been some development on long-memory functional time series models (see, e.g., \cite{Li2020a, Li2021, Li2020, RP20}).
+The long-memory functional time series describes processes with greater persistence than short-range dependent ones, such that, in the stationary case, autocovariances decay very slowly, and the spectral density is unbounded, especially at frequency zero.
+While \cite{Li2020a, Li2021} consider inference and estimation of a long-memory parameter in stationary curve time series, \cite{Li2020} studies inferential results for nonstationary curve time series.
+Based on the mean squared error, \cite{Shang20, Shang22} evaluate and compare various long-memory parameter estimators for stationary and nonstationary curve time series, respectively.
 In these comparisons, the local Whittle estimator of \cite{robinson1995gaussian} is recommended.
-While \cite{Li2021} presents the asymptotic properties of the local Whittle estimator, \cite{Shang22b} applies a sieve bootstrap method of \cite{Paparoditis18} to nonparametrically construct the confidence intervals of the memory parameter.
+While \cite{Li2021} presents the asymptotic properties of the local Whittle estimator, \cite{Shang22b} applies a sieve bootstrap method from \cite{Paparoditis18} to nonparametrically construct the confidence intervals of the memory parameter.